mmdclx/get-dirs/README.md

 Given a root directory, get-dirs will synchronously return an array with all sub-directories.

-Allows for exclusions of strings to match, or RegExp objects.
+Allows for exclusions: strings to match, or RegExp instances.
 See usage.

 ## Usage
 ```javascript